DamianKrecisz/CookBalance/README.md

 - I focused mainly on <ins>functionality</ins> to be able to give the first utility version
 - All recipes are in Polish because I use the Polish source of the recipes database
 - The application is under constant development.
-If you notice any error, please contact me with a description of the error to the email address: damiankrecisz3@gmail.com
+If you notice any error, please contact me and provide a description of the error to the email address: damiankrecisz3@gmail.com

 ## Firebase description

 - The entire database and website hosting use firebase services.
-- All users can login and register with email/password and Google Account.
-Login with facebook is temporary turned off.
+- All users can login and register by providing email and password or Google Account.
+Login via facebook is currently unavailable.

 ## Design assumption